Speed Limits: Frequently Asked Questions

 • Future development

 Local authorities can initiate action to modify a speed limit and create a new regulatory speed zone on a local road through an engineering and traffic investigation.
 Local officials have a key role in setting limits.
 They must balance the competing concerns and opinions of drivers, residents and law enforcement agencies with statutory requirements and traffic safety.
 Any change must be supported by an engineering and traffic investigation adhering to the Wisconsin state statutes.
-This should be conducted by a professional engineer with appropriate traffic engineering expertise through the application of procedures and criteria established by an engineer (e.g., Wisconsin's speed limit guidance).
+This should be conducted by a professional engineer or engineering technician with appropriate traffic engineering expertise, or other qualified personal who are trained in the principles and practices of traffic engineering studies which follow procedures and criteria established by an engineer (e.g., Wisconsin's speed limit guidance).

 WisDOT recommends that local authorities coordinate with WisDOT prior to completing an engineering and traffic investigation to verify study requirements and approval authorities.
 For questions, please reach out to the appropriate contact.